-The University's South Omaha Outreach Scholarship Program has been successful in providing educational opportunities for underserved and underrepresented students in our community.
-This scholarship program was origianlly designed to enroll, retain, and educate residents of South Omaha, Bellevue, and the surrounding area.
-By participating in this scholarship program, students receive scholarship support and professional career development throughout the completion of their degree program.
+The University's South Omaha Outreach Scholarship Program has been successful in providing education opportunities for underserved and underrepresented students in our community.
+This scholarship program was originally designed to enroll, retain, and educate residents of South Omaha, Bellevue, and the surrounding area.
+By participating in this scholarship program, students receive scholarship support and professional and personal career development throughout the completion of their degree program.